S. soft mutation grammar.

 This is mainly a historical curiosity, however.
 In modern Sindarin, the soft mutation of initial gw-clusters behaves like other g-clusters: the g vanishes.

 This is another well-attested mutation for Sindarin, but unlike the soft mutation of voiceless and voiced stops, m-mutation did not appear in the mutation tables of either Gnomish of the 1910s (GG/7) or the Early Noldorin of the 1920s (PE13/120-121).
-It was established in the mutation charts of Noldorin of the 1930s, however (PE19/18-19).
+It appeared in the mutation charts for Noldorin of the 1930s, however (PE19/18-19).

-Sibilants and Spirants (s, h): The voiceless fricatives f, th do not undergo soft mutation, but the sibilant s and the breath h do mutate, to h and ch respectively.
+Voiceless Sibilants and Spirants (s, h, wh): The voiceless fricatives f, th do not undergo soft mutation, but the sibilant s and the breath h do mutate, to h and ch respectively.
 These mutations are both well attested for Sindarin:

 These mutations do not occur in Welsh, and are features unique to Sindarin.
 The mutation of s arises from the (Old) Sindarin sound change whereby intervocalic [s] became [h].
 It seems this change occurred differently at morpheme boundaries than it did medially, since medial s > h ultimately vanished, whereas an initial h from soft mutation survived.
 On the other hand, h-mutation is the indirect result of the sound change whereby initial [x-] became [h-].
 As with gw-mutations, the presence of a preceding vowel inhibited this phonetic development, so the soft mutation of h is the result of the prevention of an initial sound change rather than the replication of a medial sound change.